cablehead/levee/docs/messages-yet-again.md

   either hasn't been implemented for all types of message channels, or, even when it is, it's easier to explicitly do that naive piping above.

-- I'm curious to see it would be missed with more sane simple message passing primitives.
+- I'm curious to see if it would be missed with more sane simple message passing primitives.

 ## Embrace the idea of the nature of message passing?

-The best idea I currently have is just to have three types of message passing primitives.
+The best idea I currently have is just have three types of message passing primitives.
 Each one can seamlessly have more than one sender and recver.

 - `local p = pipe([n])` if `n` is nil, the pipe is unbuffered, otherwise it has a